Notable Alumni

 James M. Milne - The library at SUNY Oneonta is named after this Founding Father of Delphic who was the first principal of the Oneonta Normal School.

-William James Milne - Although not an official founding father, William Milne was instrumental in the founding of the Delphic Society.
-He was an educator, academic administrator, and author known for heading two teachers' colleges in New York State and writing numerous mathematics textbooks.
+William James Milne - Member of the Delphic Society at Rochester who was instrumental in the founding of the Delphic Society at Geneseo and known for leading two teachers' colleges in New York State.

 Charles T. Saxton - American Civil War Veteran, New York State Senator, and Lieutenant Governor of New York.